A restorative equine therapy program for girls and young women aged 12-24yo.

 In addition to the shared experiences between participant and facilitator, the horses in our herd have also experienced trauma.

 Cost is never a barrier at the sanctuary.
-For those who can afford to pay, the cost is $80 per session.
+We work extremely hard to obtain grant funding to subsidise the cost of programs for our clients.
+For those who can afford to pay, the subsidised cost is currently $80 per session on weekdays, $100 per session on Saturdays and $120 per session on Sundays.
 Sessions lengths vary but are usually 1 – 1.5 hours.

 We have full and part scholarships available for clients experiencing financial difficulty.
 This is an honesty-based system and no evidence of hardship is required.